Ivan the Terrible (1945 film): Casting

-Eisenstein began to consider Mikhail Kuznetsov for the role of Fyodor Basmanov after noticing his performance in Mashenka.
+Eisenstein began to consider Mikhail Kuznetsov for the role of Fyodor Basmanov after noticing his performance in Mashenka (1942).
 After Kuznetsov, along with most actors working with Mosfilm, evacuated to Alma-Ata, Eisenstein offered him the role.
 Kuznetsov, who had studied at the Moscow Art Theatre and was trained in the Stanislavski method, continually clashed with Eisenstein over acting method.
-Eisenstein in turn grew frustrated when Kuznetsov would question the reasons for performing a scene in a specific way.
-Kuznetsov would later reflect that although he held great respect for Eisenstein, he felt that the director understood little about acting, and added that actors in Eisenstein's films were "in the cage of his imagination".
+Eisenstein in turn grew frustrated when Kuznetsov questioned the reasons for performing a scene in a specific way.
+Kuznetsov reflected in an interview in 1968 that although he held great respect for Eisenstein, he felt that the director did not understand how to work with actors, and added that actors in Eisenstein's films were "in the cage of his imagination".

 For the role of Vladimir Staritsky, Eisenstein had wanted Nikolay Okhlopkov, but he was too old for the part.
-Therefore Kadochnikov, who had arrived in Alma-Ata to film The Defense of Tsaritsyn, was invited to play Vladimir.
-He also played the role of a clown in the miracle play in Part II, and was meant to play the role of Evstafy, a kinsman of Philip, in Part III.
+Therefore, Pavel Kadochnikov, who had arrived in Alma-Ata to film The Defense of Tsaritsyn (1942), was invited to play Vladimir.
+He also played a clown in the mystery play in Part II, and was meant to play Evstafy, a kinsman of Philip, in Part III.
 He was also considered for the role of King Sigismund.
-Ultimately, that part went to Pavel Massalsky.
+Ultimately, Pavel Massalsky was cast as Sigismund.

-The actresses for Anastasia and Yefrosinya were found 6 months after filming began.
-Eisenstein convinced ballerina Galina Ulanova to do several screen tests for the role of Anastasia, however filming conflicted with her dancing career, leading her to reject the role.
+The actresses for Anastasia and Yefrosinya were found six months after filming began.
+Eisenstein convinced ballerina Galina Ulanova to do several screen tests for the role of Anastasia, but filming conflicted with her dancing career, and she rejected the role.
 Ultimately, Lyudmila Tselikovskaya, who was Zharov's wife, was cast as the tsarina.
-Eisenstein wanted to cast Faina Ranevskaya as Yefrosinya, but Ivan Bolshakov, who had final say on casting choice, insisted that Ranevskaya, as a Jewish actress, was an unsuitable choice to play the boyarina.
+Eisenstein wanted to cast Faina Ranevskaya as Yefrosinya, but Bolshakov, who had final say on casting choice, insisted that Ranevskaya, as a Jewish actress, was an unsuitable choice to play the boyarina.
 After several months of attempting to receive approval to cast Ranevskaya, Eisenstein relented.
 The role then went to Serafima Birman.
 Birman was unpopular with the rest of the cast and crew, and frequently clashed with Eisenstein about the correct way she and the other actors should perform their roles.
-Nazvanov complained to his wife at one point that Birman "delayed things terribly with her endless conversations, proposals, and rehearsals"..
+Nazvanov complained to his wife at one point that Birman "delayed things terribly with her endless conversations, proposals and rehearsals".